We're thrilled that you're applying!

 Fine arts (1 – 2 units)

-Keep in mind that a decent grade in a challenging class is more impressive than an easy A. We also consider standardized test scores when making admission decisions.
-Austin College accepts both the ACT or SAT and as policy we “super score”.
+Keep in mind that a decent grade in a challenging class is more impressive than an easy A. For applicants that elect to submit test scores for admission consideration, Austin College accepts both the ACT or SAT and as policy we “super score”.
 (We will take your highest subscores from different test dates and combine them to make a highest “super score”.
 We feel what is important is that we see your highest potential in each sub-section, not just how you scored overall during one test session.)

-But don’t think numbers are everything.
-We have a holistic admission review process.
 In considering your application for admission, we’ll be looking for glimpses of the whole person in order to determine whether you’re right for us and us for you.
-We expect your extracurricular activities, recommendations from counselors and teachers, admission essay – your admission interview with a member of our admission staff – to tell us the rest of the story about who you are and what you value.
+We expect your extracurricular activities, recommendations from counselors and teachers, admission essay and interview with a member of our admission staff to tell us the rest of the story about who you are and what you value.

 We like to hear from students and to answer your questions!
 To check the status of your application, please contact the Office of Admission (1.800.KANGAROO) or contact your admission representative directly.